 Revised in 2018 its simplified format was rewritten from psychological and social perspectives.

 Successful retreats have been led using this material since 2002 in a wide variety of groups.
-Personal reviews of the material itself have remained consistently high.
+Group reviews of the material itself have remained consistently high.

 To order copies write to: